00b/Misc_Scripts/Unifi/readme.md

 Tested on Unif OS 3.2.12

 ## Warning: the script has no error checking or state checking.
 Also it is ugly.

+# SuperEasierMode.sh

+Same function/purpose as SuperEasyMode.sh but better.

+Checks for existance of the new IP, if not found it adds it, then verifies if it was added.